 Grifiti Wrist Pad and Deck review

 When it comes to making your desk and keyboard more comfortable, most people turn to wrist pads.
-When seeking out a wrist pad of my own, there’s one brand caught my eye more than the others due to vast variety of products and great reviews.
+When seeking out a wrist pad of my own, there’s one brand caught my eye more than the others due to a vast variety of products and great reviews.
 That company is Grifiti, makers of some great products that I’ll review below.
+I’m not too familiar with Grifit but it seems like they specialize in ergonomic products for electronics.
+See below for my unboxing and in-depth review of various Grifiti wrist pad and deck products.

 The Best Mechanical Keyboard Wrist Pads